 The power to create whatever we want is our greatest gift.
-We should use that power to start companies that create impact, sell products and services that empower customers and become better versions of ourselves.
+We should use that power to start companies that create impact, sell products and services that empower customers and become better versions of ourselves every day.

 At my core, I’m focused on empowering others.
 My hope is that everyone (1) feels worthy to accomplish their dreams and (2) has access to the information and tools to make those dreams happen.
 That passion drives everything I do – from speaking and writing to starting businesses that positively impact a customer’s life.

 My personal journey has been a story of triumph: from struggle to achievement and fulfillment.
 For most of my early 20s, I battled depression – living completely disconnected from true self and my potential.
 I worked a job I did not like (financial planning), felt absolutely no sense of worthiness or hope, and believed that life passed me by.

 Everyday I would go to TechCrunch and read about entrepreneurs.
 I would tell myself: “I’ll never be like them.
 I’m not good enough.”
 I did that for two years, until a series of panic attacks took my health to a lower level.
 I hid all this from my friends and family.

 Then one day I witnessed something that woke me up.
 In that moment, I realized that I was not supposed to be depressed.
 I started on a personal journey that turned my life around.
 I started meditating.
 I designed an exercise routine with a retired Army Ranger and got in great shape.
 I started bio-hacking my diet to restore my energy and performance.
 And I read countless books, from healing shame to quantum physics – which helped reset my spirit and my mindset.